MSc Podiatry (Pre-Registration)

 Normally there are 12 students enrolling on the course each year.
 Most of the classes are delivered with our undergraduate Master of Podiatry (MPod) students.

-A second class honours degree in any discipline.
+A second class honours degree in any discipline other than podiatry.
 However, where the undergraduate degree is not science or engineering based, applicants should be able to be able to demonstrate research skills.
 This may have been achieved through completion of a research project as part of the undergraduate degree.
+This course is not suitable for those already holding a podiatry degree qualification.

 Applicants will also be expected to demonstrate evidence of understanding of the scope of podiatric practice and understanding of the personal attributes of a podiatrist in their application personal statement.
 We appreciate that it can be difficult to get shadowing experience, so relevant experience that demonstrates transferable skills to those required by Podiatrists would be beneficial.